 Eating More Vegetables

-Buying 10 varieties of vegetables and attempting to cook an Ottolenghi dish as one of your first forays into healthy home cooking is a recipe for disaster.
-Instead, start simply with a head of broccoli and a couple of zucchini, a pot of boiling water, and some butter to toss through at the end.
-Heck, microwave them if that makes it easier to get more greens onto your plate.
+As a novice cook, it may not be wise to buy ten unknown-to-you vegetable varieties and attempting to cook an Ottolenghi style feast.
+Instead, toss a head of broccoli and a couple of zucchini in a pot of boiling water, drain thoroughly and dollop some butter on top.
+Heck, use the microwave if that makes it easier to get more greens onto your plate.

 Loving & Accepting Your Self